 Accepted posters will be judged by the Committee on Scientific Affairs (COSA) and awards will be presented to the best poster in order of First Place ($800), Second ($600), Third ($400) and Fourth ($200).
 The Student Poster awards are sponsored by DD-Chemco and a representative from the company will announce the winners during the Wednesday, December 18, 2019 Awards Breakfast.
 Past winners have gone on to work for companies such as Chanel, KAO USA, Johnson & Johnson and other notable organizations.

 There are 111 universities currently enrolled in the NextGen Initiative, who’s students have or are receiving FREE SCC Membership for their first year.
-Students outside of these universities may join the SCC with dues of $37.50.
-If you would like your university added to the list and receive free membership for your first year, please follow the instructions detailed here.
+If you would like your university added to the list and receive free membership for your first year, please complete a membership application here.